gregsaun/BearExxa-V2/README.md

 ## Configuration

 Here are the detailed configurations for your firmware.

+> [!NOTE]
-Note that the official support of the Prusa firmware is covered in the assembly guide.
+> The config for the Prusa firmware is covered in the assembly guide.

 ➡️ [Read the configuration documentation here](doc/config)